IliyanBogdanov/techExerciseSwagLabs/README.md

 # Run the report generation command: `npx playwright show-report`
 # Multiple tests are being executed in parallel

-# Test Suite

-- Successful login
+# loginPageTests.spec.ts - login tests
-This test case navigates to the Swag Labs website, logs in using the credentials from the user-credentials.json file, and verifies that the inventory list is visible after successful login.

--
+# onlineStorePageTests.spec.ts - online store tests
+- all scenarios related with the provided users are covered

 # Additional Information
 This project uses TypeScript for writing tests and Playwright Test framework for test execution.
 Test files are located in the tests/ directory.
-Page elements and selectors are defined in the loginPageElements.ts file.
+Page elements and selectors are defined in the loginPageElements.ts file and onlineStorePageElements.ts

 # Contributors
-Iliyan Bogdanov - Lead Developer
+Iliyan Bogdanov - SDET

-# Evaluation Criteria
-- Automation & QA best practices
-- Show us your work through your commit history
-- We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?